-In the second stage of labor, your baby will be in focus.
+In the second stage of the stages of labor and delivery, your baby will be in focus.
 This stage involves the pushing and delivery of your baby outside your womb.
 Now that your cervix is fully dilated, it’s time to put in the work to push your baby out.

 This stage lasts anywhere between 20 minutes to 2 hours and contractions will last 45 to 90 seconds at intervals of 3 to 5 minutes.
 Your body will have a natural urge to push and you’ll feel strong pressure in your pelvic area.

-It’s completely normal to have minor bowel or urination accidents throughout this phase and you will feel a burning or stinging sensation once you are crowning.
+It’s completely normal to have minor bowel or urination accidents throughout this phase.
+You will also feel a burning or stinging sensation once you are crowning.

-What happens then with your baby is that they will turn to one side and they will automatically tuck their chin on their chest so that the back of their head will be the first thing that comes out.
-This is what is referred to as “crowning”.
+What happens then with your baby is that they will turn to one side.
+At the same time, they will automatically tuck their chin on their chest so that the back of their head will come out first.
+This is what is referred to as “crowning.”

 The baby’s head will lead the way and the body twists so that it’s easier for the baby to slip out.

 Of the stages of labor and delivery, the third stage, or the “afterbirth,” is the easiest and shortest.
 This is the stage wherein the placenta is delivered.
 Mothers often say it feels like an intesne version of menstruation.